Database Data ProtectionSensitive data. Gated and masked.

 Each engine ships its own masking primitives — extensions, view-based patterns, native policies.
 Each comparison post evaluates them against a workflow-gateway alternative.

-Postgres data masking
+Postgres dynamic data masking

 PG Anonymizer (extension-based) vs query-time masking — which approach fits which workflow.

-Read →MySQL data masking
+Read →MySQL dynamic data masking

 MySQL Enterprise (paid) and Percona's plugin (OSS) compared with a workflow gateway.